naveenluhach/IngestionService/README.md

-How to make this application run E2E?
+**How to make this application run E2E?**

 Start the Eureka Server Application : https://github.com/naveenluhach/EurekaServer Start this application(as many instances as you want) at a different port(s) than above application.
 You can change the port in application.yml.

-High Level Diagram:
+**High Level Diagram:**

 https://app.diagrams.net/#G1sd6eNXGbbStOIRZmICgysz-MObFZYhMM

+**Design **

+a.Pull Based Model:
+Scheduler - every X hours (configurable)
+OnDemand via Rest client (Rare usage/ one time usage)

+b.Push Based Model:
+Stream APIs from different sources will be integrated.

-Data and Communication Flow:
+**Data and Communication Flow:**
 Ingestion application is meant to ingest different types/formats of feedback from different sources for a client and make this data available for analysis.
 Example: Myntra as a client may want to collect feedback on their products from Twitter, Google Play Store app reviews section etc.

-Functional Requirements:
+**Functional Requirements:**
 1. Acquire, Clean and Ingest Data from a sources and store in a way which can be consumed easily later on.

 Before storage, we have to perform data cleaning: a.outliers - different from the rest of the data